sabman83/data-analysis/_posts/2016-11-28-conversion-rate.md

 ## Problem Description
 ---

-We have data about users who hit our site: whether they converted or not as well as some of their characteristics such as their country, the marketing channel, their age, whether they are repeat users and the number of pages visited during that session (as a proxy for site activity/time spent on site).
+The data contains information about users browsing a paritcular site.
+It contains information like whether they converted and other characteristics such as their country, the marketing channel, their age, whether they are repeat users and the number of pages visited during that session.

 **Goals:**